-- Freewriting activity for Paper #1.
-Post a copy on the Discussion Board in the "Paper 1: Freewriting" section. - Bring your reading packet to class. - Read and mark "The Comma" in Hacker (A Pocket Style Manual) 57-64.
+- Have your copy of the readings we have done so far available. - Read and mark "The Comma" in Hacker (A Pocket Style Manual) 57-64.
 If these page numbers do not line up with your edition, read your edition's statements on comma usage with coordinating conjunctions (and & but) and comma usage with introductory elements/phrase/clauses. - Read and mark "MLA Manuscript Format" (Hacker 167-173) and skim the sample essay to visually see how a paper should look in this course.

 - First draft of Paper #1 due.
-Bring two copies to class and post a copy to the discussion board in the "Paper #1: Draft 1" forum. - You need two full pages using MLA format (1" margins, 12 Point Times New Roman, Double-spaced, no gap between paragraphs) to get full credit.
-Less than that will be prorated.
-No draft will result in a -5 point entry on a 5 point assignment. - Set up your conference with me using Starfish/My Success Network on the MC3 Portal.
-Be sure to pick a non-tutoring slot on a TTh.
-The WWF slots are for my other section and held at Central Campus.
+Post a copy to the discussion board in the "Paper #1: Draft 1" forum. - Make sure your paper uses MLA format and follows these MS Word conventions: 1" margins, 12 Point Times New Roman, Double-spaced, no gap between paragraphs Not posting a draft will result in a -5 point entry on a 5 point assignment. - Set up your conference with me using Starfish/My Success Network on the MC3 Portal.